-- All chapter tests are found within MLP and are comprised of 20 questions that must be completed within 80 consecutive minutes.
-Tests cannot be opened, saved, and returned to at a later time. - You may use one 3x5 index card with notes front and back.
+- All chapter tests are found within MLP and are comprised of 20 questions that must be completed within 75 consecutive minutes.
+Tests cannot be opened, saved, and returned to at a later time. - You may use one 3x5 index card with notes front and back, a scientific calculator (no cell phones), and blank scratch paper which will be provided.
 No additional materials are allowed. - All exams are taken in the Math Computer Lab (PKH 308) on the UTA campus during your regularly scheduled lab time. - You may not leave the room during an exam. - Use of any unauthorized electronic devices or notes during an exam will result in a grade of ZERO.